Kennedy Curse or a Right-Wing Vendetta?

 —Jacqueline Kennedy (the mother of JFK Jr.), after Robert Kennedy was killed, Time magazine, 19 July 1999

-“Everybody knows airplanes are fragile anyway, small airplanes in particular.
+“It’s so easy to cover it up.
+The evidence is destroyed and everybody knows airplanes are fragile anyway, small airplanes in particular.
 So it’s a very clean type of assassination, in terms of ways to do it, because the area where the plane crash happens can be quickly cordoned off … and the evidence can be cleaned up very quickly, and most of it is destroyed anyway.
 But if there’s anything left, it can be disposed of very, very quickly.”

 —Confessions of an Economic Hit Man by John Perkins